Agoric/agoric-sdk/README.md

 layers of the Agoric platform, with
 [the endo repository](https://github.com/endojs/endo)
 providing the lower layers.
-If you want to build on top of this platform, you don't need these
+If you want to build on top of this platform, you don't need thesea
 repositories: instead you should
 [follow our instructions for getting started](https://docs.agoric.com/guides/getting-started/) with the Agoric SDK.